 Kidney and Urinary Tract Abnormalities: How Does it Relate to Turner Syndrome?

-Approximately one third of patients with Turner Syndrome have a structural malformation of the renal system.
+Approximately one third of patients with Turner Syndrome have a structural malformation of the renal system that affect the kidneys or urinary tract.
 If you or a loved one have been diagnosed with TS, it’s important to have an Ultrasonography and a DMSA test performed as soon as possible in order to ensure that no deformities exist.
 If there are any malformations, the appropriate therapy can be initiated in order to avoid further complications.

 What is Ultrasonography and DMSA?